What is Global Accessibility Awareness Day?

 Want to know more about GAAD?

-For more insights into GAAD and digital accessibility, visit their official websites.
-These resources offer extensive information on various events and activities, as well as guidance on how you can contribute to promoting digital accessibility and inclusion.
-Look into these platforms to deepen your understanding and involvement in this important initiative.
+Visit GAAD and digital accessibility’s official websites for more insights.
+These resources offer extensive information on various events and activities and guidance on how you can contribute to promoting digital accessibility and inclusion.
+Look into these platforms to deepen your understanding and involvement in critical accessibility awareness initiatives and accessible development best practices.

 UserWay: Promoting digital accessibility

 UserWay continually promotes GAAD by developing and promoting solutions to improve accessibility and make websites more compliant with accessibility guidelines, including the WCAG.
-UserWay helps businesses make sure that every website, app and digital document is accessible, down to every line of code and every design element.
-Partnering with UserWay gives access to digital environments where a commitment to accessibility can be propelled into action, bringing us all closer to a world where digital access is exactly what it should be – a fundamental human right.
+UserWay helps businesses make sure that every website, app, and digital document is accessible, including every line of code and every design element.
+Partnering with UserWay gives access to digital environments where accessibility is in action.
+This action brings us closer to a world where digital access is a fundamental human right.
 Get started with a demo today.

 Common FAQs